AbdullahAlsudani/instacart-basket-analysis-DataIntegrationFinal/README.md

 ## Contributions

-This project was conducted by [Abdullah Alsudani], a student of GISMA University, as part of the Data Integration course (retake)
+This project was conducted by [Abdullah Alsudani], a student of GISMA University of applied sciences, as part of the Data Integration course (retake)

 citation:
 jeremy stanley, Meg Risdal, sharathrao, Will Cukierski.
 (2017).
 Instacart Market Basket Analysis.
 Kaggle. https://kaggle.com/competitions/instacart-market-basket-analysis